worldline/angular-training/docs/src/en/services.md

 Along with components and directives, services are one of the main building blocks of an Angular application.

 A component's only concern should be displaying data and not managing it.
 Services are where the Angular team advocates placing the business logic and data management of the application.
-Having a clear separation between the presentation layer and the other processings of the application increases reusability and modularity.
+Having a clear separation between the presentation layer and the other processes of the application increases reusability and modularity.

 Creating a service with the CLI is done as follows:
 ```sh